Pallas’s Gull Latest News

 - It breeds in colonies in marshes and islands from southern Russia to Mongolia.

-- It is migratory, wintering in the Mediterranean Sea, the Arabian Peninsula, and India.
+- It is migratory, wintering in warmer places.
+These include the eastern Mediterranean Sea, the Arabian Peninsula, and India.

-- Habitat: It prefers wetlands, salt lakes, lagoons, and slow-flowing rivers.
+- It prefers wetlands, salt lakes, lagoons, and slow-flowing rivers.

 Pallas’s Gull Features